 Wait, What Does 'De-bearding' A Mussel Mean?

-Most mussels will have a little tangle of stringy, hairy looking bristles or 'beard' attached in between the hinge of the shell.
-This is what the mussel (and many other mollusks) uses to attach themselves to rock, rope, etc.
+Most mussels will have a little tangle of stringy, hairy-looking bristles or 'beard' attached in between the hinge of the shell.
+This is what the mussel (and many other mollusks) use to attach themselves to rocks, rope, etc.

 How To Clean Mussels At Home, Step-By-Step